NLarsen15/OTSOpy/README.md

 ## Cone
 Computes the asymptotic viewing directions for given locations around the Earth.
 Asymptotic latitudes and longitudes over a range of rigidity values are computed.
-Asymptotic latitude and longitude can be given in geocentric (GEO) or geocentric solar ecliptic (GSE) coordinate systems.
+Asymptotic latitude and longitude can be given in any available coordinate system.

 <p align="center">
   <img src="src/images/coneplot.png" alt="Cones" width="600" style="border-radius: 8px;" />